 - Not quite gym quality, but great for at-home use — While the machine isn’t up to par with the costly ($3,000+) ellipticals you’ll find at the average gym/fitness center, many users have commented that it’s the best at-home elliptical machine they have used.

-- Easy to control — Thanks to the buttons built into the control panel, you have total control over your workout speed and resistance.
-You’ll be able to choose from the 20+ preset workout programs, making it easy to find the workout that suits you best.
+- Easy to control — Thanks to the buttons built into the control panel, you have total control over your workout speed and resistance level.
+You’ll be able to choose from the 20+ preset workout program modes, making it easy to find the workout that suits you best.

 Cons of the Schwinn 430